-Can You Drive to Venice Italy? is a common question nowadays.
-Of course, you can but you can’t drive IN Venice (do not imitate those who mistakenly tried to).
+Can you drive to Venice Italy?
+It is a common question nowadays when people are trying to learn how to get to Venice.
+Of course, you can arrive by car to Venice, but you can’t drive IN Venice (do not imitate those who mistakenly tried to).
 Our city is made up of about 120 islands connected by over 400 bridges and circulation is limited to walking.
 No means of transport with wheels, least of all those with an engine can move around the Venetian streets.
 Bikes, all types of skates, kick scooters and all the more so motorbikes and cars have to stop at Piazzale Roma.

 The city has been connected to the mainland only since 1846 by a railway bridge and only a century later, a road bridge was added.
 Part of the larger plan of giving Venice a car terminal, the bridge was opened in 1933 with the name Ponte Littorio, being the fascist regime in power then.
 In 1946, it was more reassuringly renamed Ponte della Libertà.
 About four kilometres long, it has two narrow lanes each way, no hard shoulders and a cycle lane recently added, partly on a specially-built gangway.